Venu-Koka-Dev/python-reference/strings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # VIII.
 String Methods
+ - Methods are special functions called on a member/object/instance of a Class/Type
+ - (API) Application Programming Interface
+ - HTTP/ HTTP(s)

 1. str.lower()	         : Converts all characters to lowercase [Original value is untouched]
 2. str.upper()	         : Converts all characters to uppercase [Original value is untouched]
 3. str.title()	         : Converts the first character of each word to uppercase [Original value is untouched]